okfn/CKANClient-J/README.md

 __Generate documentation__

-Documentation is generated in the doc folder.
+Documentation is generated in the docs folder.

 ```
 ant docs